freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese/blocks/review-dictionaries-and-sets/67f39babe1e2ec1fb6eea32a.md

 from module_name import name1, name2
 ```

-Then, you can use these names without the module prefix in your Python script.
-For example:
+Then, you can use these names without the module prefix in your Python script. 例如：

 ```python
 from math import radians, sin, cos